AvtsVivek/LearnVsExt/src/tasks/252560-ITagTwo/ReadMe.md

 ## Objective

 1. This example is similar to ITagOne.
-This example has ITaggerProvider also.
+This example has `ITaggerProvider` also.
+Introduces `ITaggerProvider`

 2.

 ## How the project is created.